Fed comments lift dollar, weigh on Treasuries, stocks

 "You run the risk of triggering a deflationary event and that's what markets are fearing."

 On Wall Street, utilities stocks, sharply sensitive to Treasury yields, were the worst performers among the 10 S&P 500 industry groups.
-Apple's stock, down in 10 of the last 11 sessions, weighed heavily on major Wall Street indexes.
+Apple's stock (AAPL.O), down in 10 of the last 11 sessions, weighed heavily on major Wall Street indexes.

-A measure of stocks in major markets globally fell 0.1 percent.
-Nikkei futures were little changed.
+A measure of stocks in major markets globally .MIWD00000PUS fell 0.1 percent.
+Nikkei futures NKc1 were little changed.

 CONSTANT FED WATCH